maddorothy/maddorothy.github.io/_posts/2021-11-01-What-day-is-this?.md

 ---
+layout: post
 title: "What day is this?"
+tags: [JavaScript, Cloud, Coursera, scholarship, bootcamp, OneMonth, LinkedIn, Mike Dane, web development, DataStax, Typescript, Vue.js, mom life, blog, GitHub, GitHub Pages, Jekyll, IT]
 ---

 I have been away from my blog for a while longer than expected.
 I've still be working, but maybe not as hard as I would have liked.

 It's Week 16, Day 2 of my journey.
 I am officially 4 months in.

 I am still working on JavaScript.
-I have tried to go slow and really understand before movin gon to the next topic.
+I have tried to go slow and really understand before moving on to the next topic.
 I've also used a few platforms to help learn.
 I've used LinkedIn Learning, The Odin Project, started Coderslang, checked out a couple books.
 I almost feel stuck or paralyzed.
 But I know it's just that I've lost focus.

 I started a free Cloud 101 course of Coursera.
 I have one more "week" of that before I finish,